-Each reflective objective incorporates a small convex secondary mirror that is mounted on three straight spider vanes.
-Also referred to as legs, these are visible at the tip of the objective in the middle photo below.
+Each reflective objective incorporates a small convex secondary mirror that is mounted on three spider vanes.
+Also referred to as legs, these are visible at the tip of the objective in the middle photos below.
+Every reflective objective has three straight spider vanes except for LMM40X-UVV which has three 3-dimensional curved spider vanes.
 Please note that this mirror and the spider vanes act as a central obscuration (blocked area; refer to the images below) that causes a reduction of the contrast for low to mid spatial frequencies.
-The spider vanes also cause a faint diffraction pattern, which can be evened out through the use of curved spider vanes.
+The spider vanes also cause a faint diffraction pattern.
+Compared to straight spider vanes, the 3dimensional curved spider vanes minimize the diffraction patterns and keep the obscuration ratio at a minimum.
 For custom objectives with curved spider vanes, please contact Tech Support.
 Please refer to the Obscuration tab for more information.
 Alternatively, our Zemax files can provide more details on the effect of the obscuration.